 “Opulent living in this Cape Dutch country house set deep in a tranquil valley on a working wine estate, 1 hour from Cape Town”

 The farm dates back to the beginning of the 17th century and was stylishly renovated in 2009 to show off its traditional Cape Dutch architecture.
 Inside, the manor house is exquisitely decorated with 6 opulent rooms and suites, plus a separate Romantic Cottage done up in an elegant European style - pastel wallpapers, clawfooted bathtubs, Cath-Kidston-esque fabrics - that might make you forget you're in Africa.
 But not for long.
-Sit back on the wide veranda and drink in those classic Cape views: over a valley filled with verdant paddocks and orange orchards, up a grassy hogsback peppered by tall blue gums and ancient oaks, to the cliffs of the Limietberg... breathtaking.
+Sit back on the wide veranda and drink in those classic Cape views: over a valley filled with verdant paddocks, orange orchards and vineyards, up a grassy hogsback peppered by tall blue gums and ancient oaks, and towards the cliffs of the Limietberg... breathtaking.
 Best of all, it retains such a relaxed air that you can kick off your shoes, pour yourself a drink and pretend that you’re Lord of the Manor!

 - Set in a "cul-de-sac" valley, which adds to the seclusion and intimacy of the place